allpro/form-manager/README.md

 **FM uses standard properties and events to integrate with form controls.**
 Below are examples of basic form control mark-up.
 FM property-setter helpers are used to set many properties at once.
-This example uses React JSX markup, but that's not a requirement.
+These examples uses React JSX markup, but that's not a requirement.

 ```jsx harmony
 // Native control, with manual error output